vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 (source: [table](https://docs.google.com/spreadsheets/d/1LnNj2Jm9Dun4DMoKDfpTyIHy0JHTo2chxqGORZS49ek/edit#gid=135516406))

 In total, $1.15B can be found by combining the collateral and the reserves (see table above).
-On its website, however, USDD highlights that $1.25B is collateralizing its stablecoin.
-A difference of ~$100M.
+On its website, however, USDD highlights that $1.25B is collateralizing its stablecoin, a difference of ~$100M.

-This difference stems from a false calculation on the [website](https://usdd.io/#/).
-Simply by using a different price for TRX.
+This difference stems from an incorrect calculation on the [USDD website](https://usdd.io/#/), which is calculated from an above-market price for TRX.
 The calculation of the above table was based on the TRX price from [Coingecko](https://www.coingecko.com/en/coins/tron) ($0.0685).
-The USDD website on the other hand applies a higher price per TRX (~$0.0806).
-A difference of plus 17.6%.
+The USDD website, on the other hand, applies a higher price per TRX (~$0.0806), a difference of plus 17.6%.

 Subsequently, the collateralization ratio (CR) is also not correct.
-Instead of 172%, the actual ratio is 159%.
-That’s including all the reserves.
+Instead of 172%, the actual ratio is 159%, including all the reserves.
 By only looking at the burn contract, the $725M outstanding USDD is backed by $616M worth of TRX.
 This resembles a CR of merely 85%.

 In conclusion, USDD is well backed by several top-tier tokens.
 There is, however, a high concentration of TRX.
-In addition, some of the reserves are either staked or deployed to other Tron-based protocols (e.g. JustLend).
-Thus, increasing the composability risk and the dependency on the TDR to always be “on the watch”.
+Some of the reserves are either staked or deployed to other Tron-based protocols (e.g. JustLend), increasing the composability risk and the dependency on the TDR to always be actively defending the peg.

 ## USDD Cross-Chain

 As mentioned earlier, USDD is supported on Tron, Ethereum, BSC, Avalanche, and Arbitrum.
 For cross-chain transactions, USDD utilizes the BitTorrent network.
-BitTorrent (BTTC) is a [bridge](https://app.bt.io/bridge) for cross-chain expansion, which was bought by Justin Sun in 2018.
+BitTorrent (BTTC) is a cross-chain [bridge](https://app.bt.io/bridge) protocol, which was bought by Justin Sun in 2018.
 It relies on a PoS (Proof of Stake) consensus mechanism and multi-node validation.
 Currently, the BTTC network is secured by 12 [validators](https://app.bt.io/staking).
 Among them are Binance and Huobi (another investment of Justin Sun).

-Comparing the amount of USDD on Ethereum and BNB with the amount in the BTTC bridge, it becomes evident that the USDD on the destination chains is not fully backed.
-For instance, the BTTC bridge for Ethereum contains  [$116M USDD](https://scan.bt.io/#/contract/0xb602f26bf29b83e4e1595244000e0111a9d39f62), according to Etherscan there is over [$124M USDD](https://etherscan.io/token/0x0C10bF8FcB7Bf5412187A595ab97a3609160b5c6) on Ethereum though.
-A difference of ~7M USDD.
+Comparing the amount of USDD on Ethereum and BNB with the amount in the BTTC bridge, the numbers curiously don't add up, raising questions that USDD is not fully backed.
+For instance, the BTTC bridge for Ethereum contains [$116M USDD](https://scan.bt.io/#/contract/0xb602f26bf29b83e4e1595244000e0111a9d39f62), although according to Etherscan there is over [$124M USDD](https://etherscan.io/token/0x0C10bF8FcB7Bf5412187A595ab97a3609160b5c6) on Ethereum (a difference of ~7M USDD).
 The same is true for the Binance Smart Chain.
-While the BNB contract on the BTTC bridge contains: [$89M USDD](https://bttcscan.com/address/0x74e7cef747db9c8752874321ba8b26119ef70c9e), there is actually over  [$110M USDD](https://bscscan.com/token/0xd17479997F34dd9156Deef8F95A52D81D265be9c) on BNB.
-An even higher difference of over $21M.
-It’s not fully clarified where the remaining amounts are coming from, speculation is that they were transferred from a CEX.
+While the BNB contract on the BTTC bridge contains: [$89M USDD](https://bttcscan.com/address/0x74e7cef747db9c8752874321ba8b26119ef70c9e), there is actually over  [$110M USDD](https://bscscan.com/token/0xd17479997F34dd9156Deef8F95A52D81D265be9c) on BNB (an even higher difference of over $21M).
+It’s not fully clear where the remaining amounts are coming from, but speculation is that they were transferred from a CEX.

 ## Peg Stability Mechanism